artkavanagh/github.io/index.md

 ### My Medium posts about aphantasia

-Apart from fiction and criticism, I’ve written an accidental series on the subject of aphantasia, since persuading myself in March or April of this year that I have that condition.
+Apart from fiction and criticism, I’ve written an accidental series on the subject of aphantasia, since recognizing in March or April of this year that I have that condition.
 (I’m using “condition” in the widest conceivable sense, as equivalent to “state”, and not to imply that aphantasia is a medical condition or impairment.)
 Here is [the list of posts so far](https://www.artkavanagh.ie/aphantasia-posts) &mdash; I&apos;ll update it if and when I add more.

-### Some of my short fiction on Medium
+### My fiction on Medium

-I&apos;ll be adding links to most of my fiction on Medium in the next few days.
-In the meantime, here&apos;s one to the first short story I finished, &ldquo;[Inheritance](https://medium.com/@artkavanagh/inheritance-cb80a3e59734)&rdquo;.
-I still think it&apos;s my best.
-Finally, this the shortest one I've written so far.
-I deleted it from Medium at the end of last year, so I'm posting it on this site.
-It&apos;s called &ldquo;[Closure](https://www.artkavanagh.ie/Closure)&rdquo;.
+I&apos;ve made [a list of stories by me on Medium](https://www.artkavanagh.ie/fiction-list).
+It includes several short stories, a novella and a novel all of which are free to read.
+As a bonus, here is the shortest story I&apos;ve written so far, &ldquo;[Closure](https://www.artkavanagh.ie/Closure)&rdquo;.
+It comes in at about 750 words.
+It was originally posted on Medium but I deleted it last year and now I&apos;ve reposted it here.

 ### Recent posts